-- The Safeguarding and Child Protection Policy and other relevant Policies are updated regularly, ratified by the Trust Board and are available publicly via the school website; - All staff undergo and attend annual whole school safeguarding training; - All staff undergo appropriate online safety training; - All staff receive regular updates in relation to safeguarding, child protection and online safety; - Sufficient resources and time are allocated to enable DSLs and other staff to discharge their responsibilities; including taking part in inter-agency meetings and contributing to the assessment of children; - They are aware of Local Authority Designated Officer (LADO) processes regarding allegations about other staff members, specifically the 'harms' and 'low-level concerns' thresholds and have attended training with the last three years; - Safer recruitment training is up to date and applied to recruitment within their school; - All staff and volunteers feel able to raise concerns about poor or unsafe practice regarding children and processes, and such concerns are addressed sensitively and effectively in a timely manner (whole school approach, child centred practice and culture of vigilance); - All staff are made aware that they have an individual responsibility for referring child protection concerns, promptly and using the proper channels; - The DSLs undergo enhanced Safeguarding and Child protection training to equip them for their roles. - All staff are made aware of their right to whistleblow and are aware of the TMET Whistleblowing policy.
+- The Safeguarding and Child Protection Policy and other relevant Policies are updated regularly, ratified by the Trust Board and are available publicly via the school website. - All staff undergo and attend annual whole school safeguarding training. - All staff undergo appropriate online safety training. - All staff receive regular updates in relation to safeguarding, child protection and online safety.

+- Sufficient resources and time are allocated to enable DSLs and other staff to discharge their responsibilities; including taking part in inter-agency meetings and contributing to the assessment of children. - They are aware of Local Authority Designated Officer (LADO) processes regarding allegations about other staff members, specifically the 'harms' and 'low-level concerns' thresholds and have attended training with the last three years. - The have attended recent Safer Recruitment Training. - All staff and volunteers feel able to raise concerns about poor or unsafe practice regarding children and processes, and such concerns are addressed sensitively and effectively in a timely manner (whole school approach, child centred practice and culture of vigilance). - All staff are made aware that they have an individual responsibility for referring child protection concerns, promptly and using the proper channels. - The DSLs undergo enhanced Safeguarding and Child protection training to equip them for their roles. - All staff are made aware of their right to whistleblow and are aware of the TMET Whistleblowing policy.